midas-network/covid19-scenario-modeling-hub_archive/previous-rounds/README_Round17.md

 -   **Results:**

-    -   We require teams to submit 100 - 300 representative trajectories
+    -   We require teams to submit 100 representative trajectories from their simulations for the targets:
-    -   Projection quantiles for incident outcomes are optional but encouraged.
-    Similarly projections of cumulative outcomes (either as quantiles or cumulative trajectories) are optional.
+        -   Weekly incident deaths
+        -   Weekly incident hospitalizations
+    -   We encourage (but do not require) teams to submit a set of quantiles in accordance with prior rounds.
+We ask for the following quantiles: 0.01, 0.025, 0.05, every 5% to 0.95, 0.975, and 0.99.
+Mean is optional, for the targetd:
         -   Weekly incident deaths
         -   Weekly incident hospitalizations
         -   Weekly cumulative deaths since simulation start (No longer